NoriSte/feature-first-hasura-console-poc/README.md

 We (the frontenders of the platform team) thought about it, and we followed Rishi's proposal for some feature-first APIs that ease showing/hiding a feature (and why if needed) and took ownership of it, removing the burden from the feature teams.

+More:
+1. We also want to deal with the "business names" of the things vs the code names of them
+2. We expose React-only APIs because the Hasura plan details can change during the app life
+3. We want to ease adding new features
+4. We want to create a centralized loader system for whatever Hasura plan (EE Lite license, Lux entitlements, Cloud pricing plans, etc.)

 We then created a POC to share the API proposal with the ones who requested us more info about the problem and/or proposed some solutions.

 We must gather feedback to validate the POC and quickly iterate on the following steps.